 The cabinet stayed in that stage for several

 weeks months until I decided on a design for the skirt sections.
 I first cut the design out of cardboard and adjusted as needed for each section.
 Then I used my rotozip to cut the pieces out of 3/4 inch mdf.
 A jig saw would work as well.
 I primed, then painted with the same semi-gloss latex enamel I used on the legs.

 Because the wood wasn’t thick enough to attach to the vanity flush with the legs, Richard screwed 1×2 cleats on the back of each piece.
 (The cleats were shifted up slightly at each end as needed to account for my less than perfect cutting.)

 Richard patiently holds up the process while I snap pictures.

 First piece screwed into place.

 I caulked the gaps and we’re done with one more master bath project.

 With home values continuing to head in the wrong direction, I didn’t want to spend money on a new vanity.
 This project seemed like a good compromise.
-I think it fits with my love of curvy French country furniture, but of course you could create any style with different feet and skirt.
+I think it fits with my love of curvy French country furniture, but of course, you could create any style with different feet and skirts.
 Think you would give this a try?